alcionai/corso-roadmap/README.md

 ## Data Types

-The following is a list of data types which are currently tracked.
+The following is a list of data types which are currently tracked (intended to have support).

 * **m365:exchange** - Microsoft Exchange data.